Fierce California winds fan fires, topple trees and trucks

 Cal Fire received nonstop reports of toppled trees and branches during the windstorm, Juliette said.

+Small fires blazed throughout the state, though most were quickly stopped from spreading and posed no serious threat to homes.
+The largest, near Bakersfield in the San Joaquin Valley, burned about 1 square mile (2.77 square kilometers) but was mostly surrounded.

-Winds Tuesday also hit other parts of the state, where some residents were blacked out by utilities to prevent downed or damaged power lines from sparking blazes.
+In both the north and south, residents were blacked out by utilities to prevent downed or damaged power lines from sparking blazes.

 Most of California is experiencing drought conditions and the remainder is considered abnormally dry.
 Winter snowfall and rain have largely been woeful.